MediaComem/comem-archidep/ex/floodit-deployment.md

 Exit with `Ctrl-X` if you are using nano or with Esc then `:wq` if you are using Vim.

-> :gem: If you are using nano, the filename you are asked to confirm will be
+> :gem: If you are using nano, the file name you are asked to confirm will be
 > `/etc/sudoers.d/floodit.tmp` instead of `/etc/sudoers.d/floodit`.
 This is
 > normal, because `visudo` uses a temporary file to validate your changes before
 > saving the actual file.
 You may confirm without changes.